 Can I pay a tariff and have my permission approved?

 It is very likely that as mitigation options are identified and ways to deliver mitigation secured, tariff schemes may be created, enabling developers to pay a tariff to be used towards off-site mitigation.
-Given that mitigation has not been identified nor has any delivery of mitigation been costed, identifying or setting an appropriate tariff rate is not currently possible.
-Until the mitigation measures required are clear, a tariff-based solution is unlikely to satisfy the requirements of the Habitats Regs.
+Both Norfolk Environment Credits and Natural England expect to have credits available but the timeframe and amount of credits available is currently unclear.
+Until the mitigation measures required are clear, an arbitrary tariff-based solution is unlikely to satisfy the requirements of the Habitats Regs.